1:3 Other Ways to Make the Sausage

 This is the heart of implementations such as "hashgraphs", "block lattices" and many other deep jargon terms.

 At a high level, these systems want any user to be able to create their own private encrypted network that does not need to communicate with a single main public chain to work.
+Hence, many of the “you-are” approaches favor private implementations behind corporate or governmental walled gardens, though this does not necessarily need to be the case.

 In such systems effectively "you" are the miner that validates your own transactions, or optionally enters into relationships with other nodes on the network to validate transactions for you.
 (Eg. users that do not wish to run their own software, can still interact with the system by paying a node operator to run a more full copy of the ledger on their behalf)